swcarpentry/python-novice-gapminder/episodes/01-run-quit.md

 ### The Jupyter Notebook

 *   The [Anaconda package manager][anaconda] is an automated way to install the Jupyter notebook.
-See [Setup Instructions](../setup.md) for Anaconda installation instructions.
+See [setup instructions](../setup.md) for Anaconda installation instructions.
 *   It also installs all the extra libraries it needs to run.
 *   Once you have installed Python and the Jupyter Notebook requirements, open a bash shell and type: